 Epilogue

-Nancy took all of the pictures shown in the original article and Joanne Miale contributed Figures 2 & 3.
+Nancy took all of the pictures shown in the original article.
+Joanne Miale contributed Figures 2 & 3, and Danielle Burmeister contributed Figure 6.
 As you noticed, we haven’t yet photographically documented the entire life cycle of this butterfly.
 And I don’t know when Nancy will be satisfied enough with her pictures to add an image of the Giant Swallowtail to our commercial collection.
 We’ll just have to wait and see.

 Besides our personal experience, we have relied on a number of resources, including University of Florida Entomology and Nematology Department and Butterflies of the East Coast: an observer’s guide by Rick Cech and Guy Tudor, as well as the links highlighted throughout the article.